-Subject Name: SPANISH (AQA)
+Subject Name: SPANISH (EDEXCEL - New GCSE curriculum for 2026 exams)

 Course content and structure:

 Students will start to study the GCSE Spanish course in Year 10, with two hours of Spanish each week.
 There are two tiers for Spanish: a Foundation Tier (grades 1-5) and a Higher Tier (grades 4-9).
 Students will be advised as to which tier would be most suitable for them.